Adapters

 - Sends commands to handler via

-cmd_txchannel. - Receives domain events via
+cmd_txchannel. - Receives venue events via

 out_rxchannel.